All Episodes

 It follows Homeland.

-Homeland's at nine, the affairs at uh at 10 o'clock.
+Homeland's at 9, The Affairs at 10 o'clock.

-Um they kind of got off track the latter half of their second season here.
+And they kind of got off track the latter half of their second season here.

-But you ever had an affair?
+You ever had an affair?

 Anybody in there ever had an affair?

-Brian, you had a one of you ever had an affair?
+Brian, you ever had an affair?

-If you haven't, and you watch this, you'll never do it.
+If you haven't and you watch this, you'll never do it.

-This program would talk you out of it.
+If you have been tempted, this program would talk you out of it.

-Uh we I I misread the clock.
+I misread the clock.

 I thought I had a minute more than I had when I went to you, Alex.